 Water sources in Binga Ward 19 and 25 start drying during the period April to June whilst those in Buhera start drying up during the months July to September.
 The majority of the water sources in Buhera dry up during the months October to November.
-Fig. 11 shows a dry weir close to Ward 19 in Binga.
+Fig. 11Fig.
+11Fig.
+11 Fig. 11 shows a dry weir close to Ward 19 in Binga.
 This weir dries up during the months of July to September.
 Before it dries up, it provides drinking water to at least 2,000 cattle daily.

-The main alternative source of water for villagers from Binga Ward 25 is rivers followed by dams (Fig. 12).
-It is important to note that run dry during the year.
+The main alternative source of water for villagers from Binga Ward 25 is rivers followed by dams (Fig. 12Fig.
+12F whenever their water sources run dry during the year.